ʻIolani Palace: Hale Aliʻi

 In July 1844, Kekūanaōʻa began building a large home at the site of the current palace as a gift to his daughter Victoria Kamāmalu.
 Instead, Kamehameha III purchased the estate and used the home as his royal residence after moving the capital of the kingdom to Honolulu from Lāhainā.
-It would become the Iolani Palace.
+It would become the ʻIolani Palace.
 As older aliʻi died, the lands were passed down and concentrated into fewer hands.
 Kekāuluohi's lands were passed down to her from the Kamehameha family.
 When she died, she left her accumulated lands and wealth to her son, not her husband Kanaʻina however, Lunalilo predeceased his father.

 The home built by Kekūanaōʻa was a wood and stone building called Hale Aliʻi meaning House of the Chiefs.
 It had only one-third the floor space of the present palace.
 Mataio Kekūanaōʻa, who was long-time Royal Governor of Oʻahu and husband of Kīnaʻu, the daughter of Kamehameha I, built the large home for his daughter Princess Victoria Kamāmalu who, from birth, was expected to rule in some capacity.
-It was purchased by King Kamehameha III from Kamāmalu (the King's niece) when he moved his capital from Lahaina to Honolulu in 1845.
+It was purchased by King Kamehameha III from Kamāmalu (the King's niece) when he moved his capital from Lāhainā to Honolulu in 1845.

 It was constructed as a traditional aliʻi residence with only ceremonial spaces, no sleeping rooms.
 It just had a throne room, a reception room, and a state dining room, with other houses around for sleeping and for retainers.
 Kamehameha III slept in a cooler grass hut around the palace.
 He called his home Hoʻihoʻikea, a separate building flanking the palace on the west side in honor of his restoration after the Paulet Affair of 1843.
 Kamehameha IV build a separate house on the east side of the palace called Ihikapukalani (on the mauka side) and Kauluhinano (on the makai side).